-Cordial, also known as squash, is a non-alcoholic concentrated syrup made from fruit, elderflower or ginger.
-We use it to flavour our drinks and water.
+Cordial, also known as squash, is a non-alcoholic concentrated syrup made from fruit, elderflower, or ginger.
+We use it to flavor our drinks and water.
 A little splash of cordial really helps make a boring old gym bottle of water more interesting and appealing.
 A great option for a picnic or a party gathering.

 This elderflower cordial version is a lot simpler, it contains all-natural ingredients and it involves no boiling/distilling.

 My version is almost a fusion between cordial, juice, and pop and it is ready to drink as it is, hence the lower sugar amount.

 This is how my parents and grandparents used to make it and this is how I always make it too which might be a little different from the cordial drink you know.
 Definitely a healthier cordial option.